Merry we meet. Merry we meet. Merry we meet. Merry we meet.

 Dartmoor Ponies

-After her experiences on Dartmoor and during the late 1960’s and early 1970’s, with all the growing interest in witchcraft inspired by the likes of Gerald Gardner, Doreen Valiente, Robert Cochrane and Alex Sanders, Paddy quietly continued to practise the old ways of the witch.
+After her experiences on Dartmoor and during the late 1960’s and early 1970’s, with all the growing interest in witchcraft inspired by the likes of Gerald B. Gardner, Doreen Valiente, Robert Cochrane and Alex Sanders, Paddy quietly continued to practice the old ways of the witch.
 She utilised and developed much of what she had been taught by her mother, and wasn’t shy to learn what she could from others.
 Among the more notable of her teachers was Dolores Ashcroft-Nowicki co-founder of the Servants of the Light (SOL) a school of occult studies in 1971.
 She still maintained however that her greatest teacher was nature itself.

 Dolores Ashcroft-Nowicki